Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 The next steps are not obligatory, but might help in organizing the data.
 The bold printed commands are put so that they can be copied directly to the bash (note to modify the respective paths on your own machine).
+If the paths below are correctly defined, the boldface commands defined in the different processing steps can be literally copied and pasted in the bash.

 1. Create an empty folder